JohanLee2000/YoutubeDownloader/README.md

 ## Requirements
 - Python 3.x
 - `yt-dlp` and `moviepy` libraries
-- ffmpeg installed and in PATH environment variable
+- ffmpeg installed and in PATH environment variable (or specify path in download_video_as_mp3: 'ffmpeg_location')

 ## Setup
 1. Clone the repo: